Possum (film): Plot

-Philip Connell, a disgraced children's puppeteer, is forced to return to his childhood home in Norfolk, which is shared by his decrepit uncle, Maurice.
-The home is in disrepair due to a past fire.
-Philip is haunted by a horrific spider-like marionette in his possession, called "Possum", which he keeps in a leather duffel bag.
+Philip Connell, a disgraced children's puppeteer, is forced to return to his childhood home in Norfolk.
+The home, in disrepair due to a past fire, is shared by his decrepit uncle Maurice.

+Philip is haunted by a spider-like marionette called "Possum."
 Throughout his time in Norfolk, he repeatedly attempts to dispose of the puppet, but it inexplicably returns to him each time.
-He recovers a picture book about Possum that he wrote and illustrated as a young boy depicting Possum's origins and how it creeps upon unsuspecting, orphaned children, intent on devouring them in their beds.
+Philip recovers a picture book he made as a young boy.
+The book depicts Possum's origins and how it creeps upon unsuspecting, orphaned children, intent on devouring them in their beds.

-Phillip frequently approaches a closed room in the house.
-Each time, Maurice asks if he plans to go in, to which he always replies no. Maurice frequently mocks Phillip during their interactions, such as mentioning the disgraceful circumstances that cost him his job and sadistically requesting that Phillip recount traumatic experiences of childhood bullying.
-He laments Phillip's attempts to dispose of Possum, reminding him that puppetry is something that runs in their family.

-News reports begin to surface of a missing local boy, Michael, whom Phillip initially encountered on the train ride to Norfolk.
-Authorities indicate that a man fitting Phillip's description is a person of interest in the disappearance.
-He revisits his childhood school, though he is discouraged from lingering by the school's staff and treated with suspicion by the local residents.
 He is also plagued by strange visions and dreams of Possum creeping up on him in bed.
+Philip continues trying - and failing - to dispose of Possum.

+During their interactions, Maurice frequently torments Philip by mentioning the circumstances that cost him his job and forcing Philip to recount traumatic experiences of childhood bullying.
+He laments Philip's attempts to dispose of Possum, reminding him that puppetry runs in their family.
+Philip frequently approaches a closed room in the house.
+Each time, Maurice asks if he plans to go in, to which he always replies no.

-Phillip continues trying unsuccessfully to dispose of Possum—abandoning it in the woods, throwing it off a bridge, breaking it and sinking it off a dock, and even burning it—to no avail.
-The search for Michael in the papers also causes him to remark that there was a similar case back then of a boy being assaulted by a masked man.
-When Phillip breaks down in tears, Maurice comforts him.
-As the search for Michael continues to mount, Maurice informs Phillip that he will be spending some time away and warns Phillip to not bring attention to himself, or trouble back to the house.
+News reports mentions a missing local boy, Michael, whom Philip encountered on the train ride to Norfolk.
+Authorities indicate that a man fitting Philip's description is a person of interest.
+Philip revisits his childhood school, though he is discouraged from lingering by the school's staff and treated with suspicion by the local residents.
+Maurice remarks to Philip that there was once a similar case of a boy being assaulted by a masked man.
+When Philip breaks down in tears, Maurice comforts him.
+As the search continues to mount, Maurice informs Philip that he will be spending some time away and warns Philip to not bring attention to himself, or trouble back to the house.